Unleash/unleash/website/docs/tutorials/quickstart.md

 });
 ```

-Now you can fetch the feature toggle you created and try turning it on / off in your code.
+Now you can fetch the feature flag you created and try turning it on / off in your code.

 ## I want to setup my own instance for testing purposes